RaviRahar/fzf-combi-mode/README.md

 - You can make two keybindings, one that always opens in current dir and another that resumes from where you left off.
-Both will work independently, i.e., state for keybinding with resume=false will not be saved
+Both will work independently, i.e., state for keybinding with res=false will not be saved

 ```lua
 local opts = { noremap = true, silent = true }